Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: The Proposed IGL Framework

-In the iteration of the NGM training, the NN parameters $\theta^\mu$ are updated in the direction of minimizing the loss $L(\theta^\mu)$, i.e., the gradient of the loss w.r.t. the parameters, $-\nabla_{\theta^\mu}L(\theta^\mu)$.
-Typically, this gradient is estimated using the chain rule \cite{wang2024empowering,gu2024graph}, which decomposes into the gradient of the loss w.r.t. each edge value and the gradient of the edge value w.r.t. the NN parameters, e.g.,
+In the iteration of the IGL training, the NN parameters $\theta^\mu$ are updated in the direction of minimizing the loss $L(\theta^\mu)$, i.e., the gradient of the loss w.r.t. the parameters, $-\nabla_{\theta^\mu}L(\theta^\mu)$.
+Typically, this gradient is estimated using the chain rule \cite{wang2024empowering,gu2024graph}, which decomposes into the gradient of the loss w.r.t. each edge value and the gradient of the edge value w.r.t. the NN parameters as

 However, the partial derivative of the loss w.r.t. each edge value, $\partial L(\theta^\mu)/\partial E_{i,j}$, can hardly be explicitly estimated.
 This is because the graph's performance is measured either STA-wise (e.g., each STA's reliability) or network-wide (e.g., the number of slots used), and there is no edge-wise (or STA-pairwise) feedback.
 Meanwhile, the graph's performance is highly sensitive to individual edge values.
-For example, if an STA pair is heavily contending or interfering with each other but the NGM NN fails to set $1$ on the edge between them, the reliability constraints of the STAs could be violated.
-Conversely, if the NGM NN sets $1$ on edges between non-contending and non-hidden STAs, the chromatic number of the graph will increase, preventing the minimization of the number of slots.
-Due to the implicit nature of STA-pairwise feedback and the performance's sensitivity to individual edge values, edge gradient estimation in \eqref{eq:chain_rule_for_graph} fails to provide efficient update directions for the NGM NN parameters.
-To address this issue, ScNeuGM uses the ES algorithm, an edge-feedback-free method, for estimating the update directions of the NGM NN in Section \ref{sec:ggm}.
+For example, if an STA pair is heavily contending or interfering with each other but the IGL NN fails to set $1$ on the edge between them, the reliability constraints of the STAs could be violated.
+Conversely, if the IGL NN sets $1$ on edges between non-contending and non-hidden STAs, the chromatic number of the graph will increase, preventing the minimization of the number of slots.
+Since many edges in large networks can cause sensitive performance fluctuations, assigning ``credit" on how each edge impacts the network is difficult \cite{majid2024deep}.
+Thus, edge gradient estimation in \eqref{eq:chain_rule_for_graph} fails to provide efficient update directions for the IGL NN parameters when there is no explicit STA-pairwise feedback to individual edges.
+For example, in a network with many STAs, changing a single edge may not lead to a noticeable change in the overall loss, while the variation in loss is also not directly attributable to specific edges.
+Therefore, we cannot approximate the gradient of the loss with respect to the parameters, which leads to the failure the DPG/PG methods, as shown in the simulation results.
+To address this issue, the IGL uses the ES algorithm, an edge-feedback-free method, for estimating the update directions of the IGL NN in Section \ref{sec:ggm}.

-\subsubsection{Quadratic Complexity In Network Size}
+\subsubsection{Quadratic Complexity in Network Size}